James Madison and slavery: Views

-During the Revolutionary War, Madison responded to a proposal of providing slaves to soldiers as a recruitment bonus by advocating enlisting blacks in exchange for their freedom instead, writing "would it not be as well to liberate and make soldiers at once of the blacks themselves as to make them instruments for enlisting white Soldiers?
+During the American Revolutionary War, Madison responded to a proposal of providing slaves to soldiers as a recruitment bonus by advocating enlisting blacks in exchange for their freedom instead, writing "would it not be as well to liberate and make soldiers at once of the blacks themselves as to make them instruments for enlisting white Soldiers?
 It would certainly be more consonant to the principles of liberty which ought never to be loss sight of in a contest for liberty."
 At the Philadelphia Convention, Madison wrote "Where slavery exists the republican Theory becomes still more fallacious."
 He favored an immediate end to the importation of slaves, though the final document barred Congress from interfering with the international slave trade until 1808.

 Madison initially opposed the 20-year ban on ending the international slave trade.
-However, he eventually accepted it as a necessary compromise to get the North to ratify the constitution, later writing, "It ought to be considered as a great point gained in favor of humanity, that a period of twenty years may terminate forever, within these States, a traffic which has long and so loudly upbraided the barbarism of modern policy."
-He also proposed that apportionment in the House of Representatives be allocated by the sum of each state's free population and slave population, eventually leading to the adoption of the Three-fifths Compromise.
+However, he eventually accepted it as a necessary compromise to get the South to ratify the constitution, later writing, "It ought to be considered as a great point gained in favor of humanity, that a period of twenty years may terminate forever, within these States, a traffic which has long and so loudly upbraided the barbarism of modern policy."
+He also proposed that apportionment in the House of Representatives be allocated according the total of each state's free population and slave population, eventually leading to the adoption of the Three-fifths Compromise.
 Madison supported the extension of slavery into the West during the Missouri crisis of 1819–1821.
 Madison believed that former slaves were unlikely to successfully integrate into Southern society, and in the late 1780s, he became interested in the idea of African-Americans establishing colonies in Africa.
 Madison served as the president of the American Colonization Society, which founded the settlement of Liberia for former slaves.

 Although Madison had supported a republican form of government, he believed that slavery had caused the South to become aristocratic.
 Madison believed that slaves were human property, while he opposed slavery intellectually.
 Along with his colonization plan for black people, Madison believed that slavery would naturally diffuse with western expansion.
-His political views landed somewhere between Calhoun's separation nullification and Daniel Webster's nationalism consolidation.
+His political views landed somewhere between John C. Calhoun's separation nullification and Daniel Webster's nationalism consolidation.
 Madison was never able to reconcile his advocacy of republican government with his exclusion of slaves from the process of government and his lifelong reliance on the slave system.
 Visitors to his plantation noted slaves were well housed and fed.
 According to Paul Jennings, one of Madison's younger slaves, Madison never lost his temper or had his slaves whipped, preferring to reprimand.
 Madison never outwardly expressed the view that blacks were inferior; he tended to express open-mindedness on the question of race.

 Personal ownership of slaves

+Madison's father James Madison Sr. left his son several slaves in his will: